StillAbeginnerr/StillAbeginnerr/README.md

 Passionate about developing systematic trading strategies, financial models, and backtesting frameworks.
 I focus on data-driven approaches to algorithmic trading, leveraging statistical analysis and machine learning for alpha generation.

-## 🚀 Projects
 - [🔗 Moving Average Crossover Backtesting](https://github.com/StillAbeginnerr/Moving-Average-Crossover-Backtesting) – A Python-based framework for evaluating moving average crossover strategies with performance analytics and visualization.
-- More projects on portfolio optimization, factor models, and market microstructure coming soon!

 - 💬 Always open to discussions on quantitative strategies, algorithmic trading, and financial engineering!